 Compensation for Dermatologists in the United States is generous, with average pay surpassing six figures annually ($205K).
 Geographic location is the biggest factor affecting pay for this group, followed by tenure.
 Women make up a slight majority of Dermatologists (57 percent) survey respondents.
 Job satisfaction for Dermatologists is extremely high.
 Medical benefits are awarded to a strong majority, and two in five earn dental coverage.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Dermatologist